Aysegul Sanford sitting from the front view.

 • Yields: This recipe makes four adult servings of chicken shawarma bowls.
 The nutrition values below include optional toppings like hummus and tzatziki.

-• Meal prep: If preferred, you can assemble it in airtight meal prep containers.
-If you go in that direction, I recommend storing cooked chicken and rice together and adding the toppings right before serving the most fresh shawarma rice bowls.
+If preferred, you can assemble it in airtight meal prep containers.
+If you go in that direction, I recommend storing cooked chicken and rice together and adding the toppings right before serving the freshest shawarma rice bowls.

 • Storing: Bring leftovers to room temperature, place in an airtight container and keep in the fridge for upto 3 days.